MeiKing

-MeiKing (めい・King) is a four-part erotic original video animation series set in a fantasy world.
-It is part of the Vanilla Series.
+MeiKing (めい・King) is a four-part erotic original video animation series set in a fantasy world and is part of the Vanilla Series.

 Story

-The story describes a young shepherd Cain Asbell who finds the fairy Elise in a cave.
+The story follows a young shepherd Cain Asbell who finds the fairy Elise in a cave.
 Elise leads Cain to a cabin where he frees Princess Charlotte from her bondage at the hands of bandits.
 Cain is ultimately rewarded with lordship over the realm of Norland.